Skip to main content

 Timeout and cancellation

 Each hook has a timeout_seconds limit (default 300).
-The limit covers the whole hook, including acquiring any credentials from its authentication block.
+The limit covers the whole hook, including fetching its source and acquiring any credentials from its authentication block.
 A hook that runs longer than its limit is cancelled.

 When a hook is cancelled, Pipelines signals the hook's process group to terminate, gives it a brief grace period to exit cleanly, and then forcibly kills it.
 Because the whole process group is signalled, any child processes the hook started are terminated too.